What does the W in W Tree Falls stand for? At this spot on the side of the Gelantipy

 will probably apply

 Camping is not available at the falls.
-If you are planning to stay overnight in the area, you can try
+If you are planning to stay overnight in the area,

 Victorian Department of Environment, Land, Water and Planning